 Why is the project initiation phase important?

 When you’re eager to get your project rolling, it’s tempting to skip initiation and jump right in with planning and execution.
-However, dedicating some time to the initiation phase is important for several reasons.
+However, dedicating some time to the initiation phase of a project is important for several reasons.
 Here are a few of the main benefits of project initiation:

 Prove the project’s value